Skip to main content

 All activities

-Five minutes from the Mezquita, this hammam occupies a restored 9th-century building.
-In the 10th century, Córdoba had 600 public bathhouses — more than Damascus, more than Baghdad.
-Hammam Al Ándalus revives that tradition in rooms with barrel vaulted ceilings, lit through star-shaped stained glass windows.
+Five minutes from the Mezquita, this hammam occupies a restored 9th-century building in the heart of the Judería.
+In the 10th century, Córdoba had 600 public bathhouses, more than Damascus, more than Baghdad.
+Hammam Al Ándalus revives that tradition in rooms with barrel vaulted ceilings, lit through star-shaped stained glass windows that scatter coloured light across the water.

 Packages and treatments